skirkby/react-data/README.md

     npx react-scripts start

+(To run global packages at the command line, you can use npm or yarn).

 This will cause react-scripts to "build" your application (by running it through the Babel transpiler, converting all of the JSX into vanilla JavaScript, and also "packaging" your app using the WebPack module), and it will also start an HTTP server on localhost:3000 (by default), and open a browser window pointing to that server.

+If you want to see what transpiling with Babel, and then packaging with WebPack, do to your application (and all of the modules it depends on), run the build script:

+    npx react-scripts build

 In my experience, you have to refresh the page to get the app to load, after react-scripts finishes transpiling and packaging the app.